 7. When done cooking, allow the IP to naturally release its pressure.

-8. Dump in the flour and stir very well until flour dissolves.
-Then stir in the cream and add in the kale, stirring until kale wilts down, about 2-3 minutes.
+8. Dump in the flour and stir very well until the flour dissolves.
+Then stir in the cream and add in the kale, stirring until the kale wilts down, about 2-3 minutes.

-9. Taste the soup and adjust seasoning to preference, if desired.
+9. Taste the soup and adjust the seasoning to your preference, if desired.
 Serve and top with bacon/cheese.

 Print